Debugging Firefox for Android with WebIDE

 If you don't have ADB Helper version 0.7.1 or higher, select "Manage Extra Components" from the "Projects" menu, and you'll see the "Extra Components" window, which will contain an entry for ADB Helper:

-Open the browser, open its menu, select "Settings" (on some Android devices you may need to select "More" to see the "Settings" option), then this depends on your browser version:
+Next, enable remote debugging in Firefox for Android.
+Open the browser, open its menu, select "Settings", then "Developer tools" (on some Android devices you may need to select "More" to see the "Settings" option).
+Check the "Remote debugging" box:

 Select a tab to attach the developer tools to it: